bonsairobo/building-blocks/README.md

     feature set or road map.
 This is probably just because no one has found a need for it yet.
 We are open to contributions, but keep the KISS principle in mind when considering what problem you are solving.
-- **Data-Driven**
-  - In concert with KISS, we ask that any contributions which claim to improve performance are accompanied with Criterion benchmarks to prove it.
 - **Minimal Dependencies**
   - Rather than taking on large dependencies like nalgebra, ncollide, ndarray, etc, we will first try to implement the simplest version of what is needed